 GDPR

-Information Security and Compliance
+Information security and compliance

 Hosting infrastructure

 OpenProject cloud environment is hosted on a logically isolated virtual cloud at Amazon Web Services with all services being located in Europe.
-AWS is a GDPR compliant cloud infrastructure provider with extensive security and compliance programs as well as unparalleled access control mechanisms to ensure data privacy.
+AWS is a GDPR-compliant cloud infrastructure provider with extensive security and compliance programs as well as unparalleled access control mechanisms to ensure data privacy.
 Employed facilities are compliant with the ISO 27001 and 27018 standards.

 Hosting in Germany (on request)